livepeer/docs/docs/video-miners/guides/session-limits.md

 done
 ```

-If you are transcoding with multiple identical Nvidia GPUs, benchmarking with a
+- Transcoding with multiple identical Nvidia GPUs:

-single GPU should suffice and then you can multiply the limit for a single GPU
-by the number of available GPUs.
-If you are transcoding multiple different
-Nvidia GPUs, you should benchmark each unique GPU and determine a limit that is
-specific to that GPU.
+    Benchmarking with a single GPU should suffice and then you can multiply the limit for a single GPU by the number of available GPUs.
+If you are transcoding multiple different Nvidia GPUs, you should benchmark each unique GPU and determine a limit that is specific to that GPU.

-You can adjust the loop range (`{1..20}`) to reflect the maximum number of
-concurrent sessions that you want to benchmark.
-If the real-time duration is
-still below 1.0 at 20 maximum concurrent sessions then you should increase the
-maximum number of concurrent sessions.
-If you are transcoding with a CPU, you
+- Adjust the loop range (`{1..20}`) to reflect the maximum number of concurrent sessions you want to benchmark.
+If at 20 maximum concurrent sessions real-time duration is still below 1.0, you should increase the maximum number of concurrent sessions.
-will likely want to adjust the maximum number of concurrent sessions to a
-smaller value (i.e. 5).

-You will see the final output in a file called `bench.log`:
+- View the final output in a file called `bench.log`.

+**For Example:**

 ```bash
 | * Real-Time Duration Ratio * | <Ratio> |    // Concurrent Session Count 1